thanos-io/thanos/docs/components/rule.md

                                  from other components.
       --grpc-grace-period=2m     Time to wait after an interrupt received for GRPC Server.
+      --grpc-server-max-connection-age=0s
+                                 The grpc server max connection age.
+This controls how often to re-establish connections
+                                 and redo TLS handshakes.
       --grpc-server-tls-cert=""  TLS Certificate for gRPC server, leave blank to disable TLS
       --grpc-server-tls-client-ca=""